Markpopov777/Rock-paper-scissors---in-Cass-with-menu-/README.md

-# Rock-paper-scissors---in-Cass-with-menu-
+# Rock-paper-scissors---in-class-with-menu-
-Rock paper scissors - in Cass with menu
+Rock paper scissors - in class with menu

 import random